JivkoSp/Drahten/Docs/design-decision-messaging.md

 **HTTP** can be given as an example of direct communication for connecting individual services.
 Although this protocol is well-supported and a solid choice, it has some drawbacks:

 - **Service Discovery**:
   - Service discovery is not solved.
-A possible solution is using DNS.
+A possible solution is using DNS;
-  - As the system scales and grows, the complexity of finding and load balancing also increases.
+  - As the system scales and grows, the complexity of finding and load balancing also increases;
   - RabbitMQ can mitigate the increased complexity of the solution.

 - **Ephemeral Communication**:
-  - Communication is ephemeral (short-lived).
+  - Communication is ephemeral (short-lived);
-  - Messages may be lost or duplicated.
+  - Messages may be lost or duplicated;
   - If a service is temporarily unavailable, message delivery fails and the message is lost (i.e., the message cannot be received after the service is restored).

 ---